Net Interest Income Simulation

 NII simulation is a modelling technique that looks at IRR through an EAR construct.
 It projects the changes in asset and liability cash flows, expressed in terms of NII, over a specified time horizon for defined interest rates scenarios.
 Credit unions use income simulations to forecast NII under varying interest rate scenarios to learn about the sources and levels of interest rate risk inherent in their balance sheets.
 NII simulation analysis allows a credit union to learn which rate scenarios pose the greatest potential threat to its expected earnings stream and to identify which of its assets and/or liabilities are the source of potential earnings volatility under different scenarios.

 NII simulations generate insight into the impact of changes in market rates on earnings and guide risk management decisions.
-Because the levels of future market rates are unknowable, practitioners utilize models to simulate potential outcomes under varying scenarios.
+Because the levels of future market rates are unknowable, practitioners use models to simulate potential outcomes under varying scenarios.
 Credit unions should simulate a variety of scenarios such as base case, instantaneous parallel rate shock, and alternate interest rate changes to broadly assess different IRR threats that can occur.

 NII simulations provide a comprehensive way to stress plausible near-term earnings results.
 Understanding NII volatility is important because credit unions must always endeavor to do the following: maintain stable earnings, build adequate net worth, and ensure they can smoothly fund normal operations without disruption.
 Because IRR is inherent to the business model of a credit union, and because certain IRR exposures can materially threaten earnings and net worth, NII simulations provide an important means to comprehend and manage this risk.
 Simulation results help identify balance sheet-related vulnerabilities, inform management about threats to the earnings stream, and highlight the need for possible risk mitigation strategies.
 Thus, a credit union’s earnings simulation model provides valuable information: a formal estimate or baseline of future earnings and an evaluation of how earnings would change under different rate scenarios.
 Together with historical earnings trends, a credit union’s estimate of the IRR sensitivity of its earnings derived from simulation models is an important indication of the potential exposure to changes in rates.